tychosoft/tychoext/FEATURES.md

 you want to have all operations that manipulate private data do so from a single thread context so you can avoid the use of synchronization locks.

-The C# implimentation is now based on and offers rough feature parity with the C++ version (task\_queue) found in ModernCLI.
+The C# implementation is now based on and offers rough feature parity with the C++ version (task\_queue) found in ModernCLI.
 ConcurrentQueue has been replaced with Deque, and other behaviors are more consistent with ModernCLI.